- This KILLER Prestige “not-very-stereo” pressing has super sound on both sides

 - If you’re a fan of Sonny’s, this is a Top Title from 1956.

-This Prestige “stereo” pressing boasts outstanding Double Plus (A++) sound on both sides – reasonably quiet vinyl too
+- This Prestige “stereo” pressing boasts killer Nearly Triple Plus (A++ to A+++) sound on both sides – just shy of our Shootout Winner

-It may say stereo on the cover, but this album is pure, glorious MONO, with sound that is full-bodied, relaxed, Tubey Magical and tonally correct
+- It may say stereo on the cover, but this album is in pure, glorious MONO, with sound that is full-bodied, relaxed, Tubey Magical and tonally correct

 Vintage covers for this album are hard to find in clean shape.
 Most of them will have at least some amount of ringwear, seam wear and edge wear.
 We guarantee that the cover we supply with this Hot Stamper is at least VG, and it will probably be VG+.
 If you are picky about your covers please let us know in advance so that we can be sure we have a nice cover for you.

 This is a mono recording that has supposedly been reprocessed into stereo.
 Rudy Van Gelder did the mastering, and my guess is he decided to leave the sound mono and simply not tell anyone.
 Who can blame him?
 He engineered it in mono, so why fix what ain’t broke because they printed the cover and the label with the word “stereo” on them in order to generate more sales?